- City Projects

-The building will contain 348 parking spaces.
-In addition, 50 surface parking spaces will be leased by the city for public parking.
-The project will result in 160 net new parking spaces in downtown.
+The building will contain at least 348 parking spaces.
+In addition, 45-50 surface parking spaces will be leased by the city for public parking.
+The overall project will result in 160 net new parking spaces in downtown.
 A private 80 room Hampton Inn will constructed by the Capitol Plaza next to the garage.

 The City’s Economic Development Strategic Plan (EDSP) adopted in June of 2016 after an extensive public process set out priorities.
 The EDSP specifically called for a new Hotel as the top desired transformational downtown project.
 The Plan identified parking and housing as key community needs.